 "The FGC role needs to be independent, shining a light on Departments' decisions and actions, to do this effectively it needs to be fully independent."

 The level of independence conferred by this reporting arrangement offers the FGC role/office the appropriate quantum of power and authority, eliminating tensions that could arise when the FGC examines Departmental decisions.
-A Call to Action for Future Generation

-The Ombudsman for Children Act- legislative precedent
+The Ombudsman for

+Children Act-legislative precedent